object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 The Python interpreter
 ----------------------

-.. dropdown:: Video: a first Python script.
+.. details:: Video: a first Python script.

     .. vimeo:: 486557682